Is September and October Really Belize's "Worst Time to Visit"?

 A rain cover for your backpack: If you travel with a backpack as your main luggage, get a rain cover to keep your stuff dry.
 I personally use CamelBak's rain covers ($12-16), which are durable and effective.

 Waterproof shoes: In tropical countries, I always travel with a pair of waterproof flats or sandals (not flip flops) that can get wet but stay on my feet.
-Hunter ($110) makes a durable black ballet flat (though there are some cheaper alternatives) and Teva ($30-60) sandals are ready for adventure.
+Hunter ($110) makes a durable black ballet flat, and Crocs ($24) has a waterproof sandal with ankle straps, and hippie-fave, Teva ($30-60) sandals are always ready for adventure.

 Dry-sacs for your electronics.
 I always keep my camera, notebook, and passport in a waterproof dry sack by Sea to Summit ($9 - 25).
 However, while in Belize, my travel partner, Nadia, introduced me to Earth Pack ($18-25), a dry bag with a strap that can double as a day bag.

 Rain jacket.
-I’m a fan of Columbia’s lightweight rain shells.
-They pack down super small, are lightweight for hot weather, but keep you dry in an unexpected rainstorm.
+While there are many great rain jackets on the market, I personally wear Columbia’s lightweight rain shells ($40).
+They pack down super small, are lightweight enough for hot weather, and keep you dry in an unexpected rainstorm.

 Some (Not All) Attractions May Close Because of Weather